sanderroosendaal/rowingdata/README.rst

 Data Fields (Rows)
 ---------------------

-It is recommended that there is one data row per rowing stroke.
+It is recommended that there is one data record per one rowing stroke.

 Sometimes this is difficult to implement.
-In that case, a data row at regular time intervals (one per second) shall also be parsed well.
+In that case, the following formats are happily parsed as well:

+* One record per N meters traveled
+* One record per N seconds

 For calculating statistics, it is important to be consistent.
 Rowers may use different devices to capture data in different situations.
+Inconsistencies between the devices may lead to inconsistencies in aggregrate data, such as (for example) an app that calculates the number of strokes taken during a season.
-Inconsistencies between the devices may lead to inconsistencies.
-As a "stroke" is a unit that is natural for rowers, we recommend to have one data field per stroke.
+As a "stroke" is a
+unit that is natural for rowers, we recommend to have one data field per stroke.